 The Company's capital structure is set out in Note 30.

 Financial instruments

-The use of financial instruments and their related risks are disclosed in the financial review and principal uncertainties sections of the Strategic Report on page 9 and 10, and in Note 23.
+The use of financial instruments and their related risks are disclosed in the Financial Review and Principal Risks and Uncertainties sections of the Strategic Report on page 10 and in Note 23.